CryptoAutistic80/antifa_bookclub/GITHUB_PAGES_SETUP.md

 To modify the site:

 1. Edit components in `components/` or styles in `app/globals.css`
-2. Run `pnpm run build` to rebuild
+2. Run `pnpm run build` to pre-build
 3. The new `out/` folder will contain the updated files

 ### Key Files to Modify

-- `src/components/Background3D.jsx` - 3D scene configuration
+- `components/Background3D.jsx` - 3D scene configuration
-- `src/components/LogoDisplay.jsx` - Logo rotation logic
+- `components/LogoDisplay.jsx` - Logo rotation logic
-- `src/components/LogoDisplay.css` - Logo styling and animations
+- `app/globals.css` - Styling and animations

 ## Performance Notes